-SD cards and Micro SD cards are arguably the most important basic requirements for the storage and access of digital photos.
+SD cards and Micro SD cards are the most important basic requirements for storage and access of digital photos.
 They can be accessed by a number of different devices.
 Similarly, some devices require a user to insert and eject an SD card many times.
 If you are out in the field taking thousands of shots you will need many memory cards.
 This back and forth between storage can increase the likelihood of SD card damage.

 - Digital Cameras

 - Mobile Phones, Smartphones and Cellphones are most common.

 Over time, SD cards have proven themselves to be the most convenient way of digital storage.
 They owe this to their compact size.
 They’re much smaller than other options such as mini-CDs or DVDs.
 Also, they have a long life span and are not easily damaged.

 The easy portability of an SD card or a Micro SD card also makes it very appealing to users.
 The fact that they can be used by a number of devices ads to their popularity.

 Corruption of SD and micro SD Card Data and Prevention.